Hog Island Light: History

-The 1933 Chesapeake-Potomac Hurricane damaged the light station and caused severe shoreline erosion on Hog Island.
+The 1933 Chesapeake–Potomac hurricane damaged the light station and caused severe shoreline erosion on Hog Island.
 Also in 1933 both the Hog Island Light and the Cape Charles light were electrified eliminating the need for the keepers to hoist buckets of oil to the lantern room.
-The 1938 New England hurricane that passed just offshore of the Delmarva before making landfall on Long Island as a category 3 storm caused further damage and finally toppled the long abandoned 1853 tower that was by then 50 feet offshore and surrounded by breakers.
+The 1938 New England hurricane passed just offshore of the Delmarva Peninsula before making landfall at Long Island finally toppled the 1853 tower which was by then 50 feet offshore and surrounded by breakers.
 The barrier island continued to shift westward at a rapid rate and in 1948 this second lighthouse was deactivated by the Coast Guard as the waves lapping at its base threatened to bring it down.

 Although the Hog Island tower was of a type that could be disassembled and moved, the lighthouse was not relocated.
-After the completion of the New York, Philadelphia and Norfolk Railroad in the late 19th century most Eastern Shore produce began to be shipped to New York and other northern cities by rail rather than by ship reducing the need for a coastal beacon to mark the Great Machipongo Inlet.
+After the completion of the New York, Philadelphia and Norfolk Railroad in the late 19th century most Eastern Shore produce began to be transported to New York and other northern cities by rail rather than by ship reducing the need for a coastal beacon to mark the Great Machipongo Inlet.
 Also, by the mid 20th century The role of lighthouses in guiding ships had become less important since the establishment of LORAN stations along the coast during World War II, so the Hog Island lighthouse was demolished in 1948.

-The site where the Hog Island Light station once stood near the village of Broadwater long ago vanished beneath the waves and is now nearly a mile out to sea, but the 10-foot high Fresnel lens, a first order produced by the Henry-LePaute Company in France, and originally installed in the second Cape Charles Lighthouse before being transferred to Hog Island in 1895, was removed from the lighthouse and preserved when the light station was deactivated.
-The lens from the Hog Island Light was first displayed at the Mariners' Museum in Newport News; in 2004 it was moved to an enclosed pavilion designed to resemble the lighthouse's lantern room on the Portsmouth, Virginia waterfront where it is currently displayed.
+The site where the Hog Island Light station once stood near the village of Broadwater long ago vanished beneath the waves and is now nearly a mile out to sea, but the 10-foot high first-order Fresnel lens, produced by the Henry-LePaute Company in France, and originally installed in the second Cape Charles Lighthouse before being transferred to Hog Island in 1895, was removed from the lighthouse and preserved when the light station was deactivated.
+The lens was first displayed at the Mariners' Museum in Newport News; in 2004 it was moved to an enclosed pavilion designed to resemble the lighthouse's lantern room on the Portsmouth, Virginia waterfront.